 In 2013, 85 year-old United States citizen Merrill Newman, a veteran who fought in the Korean War, was arrested and detained for over one month in the DPRK.
 This event again highlights the sensitivities over the Korean War that remain in the DPRK.
 Resolution of this conflict may need to be part of any process that integrates the DPRK into the international community as a responsible nation-state that respects the human rights of its own people.
 Likewise, the DPRK has continued to express discontent over the colonial occupation.
 These matters similarly require attention as part of the process.
 Pursuing gradual progress on these matters should not detract from the Democratic People’s Republic of Korea’s obligations under international law that it must immediately implement (COI: 162, emphasis added).

 To begin with, the referencing of the 2013 arrest of an elderly American veteran is intentionally misleading.
 In fact, Newman was not a regular soldier, but a so-called White Tiger (predecessor to US special forces) who trained an infamous anti-Communist guerilla outfit tasked with sabotage, espionage and other guerilla activities that would meet widely accepted definitions of terrorism.
 The guerillas he trained likely committed atrocities behind enemy lines and continue to be viewed as ‘the embodiment of evil’ in the DPRK.
 Newman’s decision to reveal his guerilla history to his tour guide while visiting the DPRK and ask to meet his former comrades was therefore rather ill conceived.
-The COI framing evokes the popular belief that the DPRK is inextricably stuck in its anti-American past and thus leads the laymen reader to see the DPRK’s security dilemma is illegitimate and irrational.
+The COI framing evokes the popular belief that the DPRK is inextricably stuck in its anti-American past and thus leads the laymen reader to see the DPRK’s security dilemma as illegitimate and irrational.

 The remaining four sentences of the above paragraph are examined in conjunction with the final paragraph of the entire COI report (the final Recommendation), as together they are the only direct references to the impact of the ongoing state of exception/war: